arpitbbhayani/articles/blogs/function-overloading.md

   return self.function_map.get(func.key(args=args))
 ```

-The `get` function creates an instance of `Function` just so that it could use `key` function to get unique key and not replicate the logic.
+The `get` function creates an instance of `Function` just so that it could use the `key` function to get unique key and not replicate the logic.
 The key is then used to fetch the appropriate function from the function registry.

 ## Invoking the function
-As stated above, the `__call__` method within class `Function` is invoked every time a function decorated with `overload` decorator is called.
+As stated above, the `__call__` method within class `Function` is invoked every time a function decorated with an `overload` decorator is called.
 We use this function to fetch the appropriate function using the `get` function of namespace and invoke the required implementation of the overloaded function.
 The `__call__` method is implemented as follows

 ```py
 def __call__(self, *args, **kwargs):